-Deputy Defense Secretary Robert Work said Wednesday the Pentagon and Centers for Disease Control and Prevention investigations into erroneous shipments of live anthrax from DoD labs in the past few months have expanded, and have found that live samples of the virus were shipped to nearly twice as many places as previously thought: 52 labs in 18 states, the District of Columbia, Canada, Australia and South Korea.
+Deputy Defense Secretary Robert Work said Wednesday the Pentagon and Centers for Disease Control and Prevention investigations into erroneous shipments of live anthrax from DoD labs in the past few months have has expanded, and have has found that live samples of the virus were shipped to nearly twice as many places as previously thought: 52 labs in 18 states, the District of Columbia, Canada, Australia and South Korea.

 Work added that DoD expects the number to rise as more test results are received.